How does this medication work? What will it do for me?

 250 mg/5 mL

 After reconstitution each 5 mL of cherry-raspberry-flavoured suspension contains amoxicillin trihydrate equivalent to 250 mg of amoxicillin.
-Nonmedicinal ingredients: artificial cherry raspberry flavor, FD&C Red No. 40, silicon dioxide, sodium benzoate, sodium citrate, sucrose, and xanthan gum.
+Nonmedicinal ingredients: artificial cherry raspberry flavour, FD&C Red No. 40, silicon dioxide, sodium benzoate, sodium citrate, sucrose, and xanthan gum.

 Sugar content per 5 mL of 250 mg suspension is 2.75 g, equivalent to 11.0 cal.